Pratap-Samar/Arcane-Signatures/README.md

 This project's "Arcane Signature" visualization provides a clear, practical analysis of any D&D class's magical identity.
 By moving beyond simple lists and tables, we can instantly draw conclusions about a class's core magical strengths and most unique spells.

 For example, when generating the signature for the **Bard** class, we can see:
+* **Compositional Strengths:** Which schools of magic are most dominant for a class?
-* **Compositional Strengths:** The graph immediately reveals that the Bard's spellbook is heavily dominated by large clusters of **Enchantment** (green) and **Illusion** (white) spells.
+eg: The graph immediately reveals that the Bard's spellbook is heavily dominated by large clusters of **Enchantment** (green) and **Illusion** (white) spells.
 This visually confirms the Bard's role as a master of manipulation, charm, and deception.
 <img width="857" height="544" alt="image" src="https://github.com/user-attachments/assets/f5049970-d9f1-4453-bf46-6e5c9752d745" />

-* **Exclusive Spells:** Within these clusters, we can identify the largest nodes, representing the spells most unique to the Bard.
-This allows a player to quickly distinguish between a common spell like *Charm Person* and a more defining, class-specific spell, helping them make more strategic choices about which spells to prepare.
+* **Exclusive Spells:** Within these clusters, we can identify the largest nodes, representing the spells most unique to the Class.
+This allows a player to quickly distinguish between a common spell and a more defining, class-specific spell, helping them make more strategic choices about which spells to prepare.
 <img width="1542" height="661" alt="image" src="https://github.com/user-attachments/assets/bd70ec57-4556-4a35-bf7a-3ddedd1eb9e1" />